chauff/IN4325/README.md

 Claudia and Nava are the responsible instructors of this course and can jointly be reached at **in4325-ewi@tudelft.nl**.

+The whole course team can also be found on a dedicated [Slack channel](https://join.slack.com/t/in43252019/signup) - join it to get quick feedback on questions/issues.
+You have to use your `@student.tudelft.nl` email address to join!

 ## ECs

 This is a **5 EC course**, with **140 hours** of course work in total.
 We expect you to spread the load evenly across the 10 weeks with 14 hours of work per week.